 Martini’s primary research interest is the behavior and ecology of fishes in both marine and aquatic ecosystems.
 His current research in the (Sub)mesoscale Group at the UW Applied Physics Lab is to develop a mechanistic understanding of the influence of (sub)mesoscale oceanography on the distribution and movement of pelagic fishes.
 This research combines satellite telemetry in the Red Sea and fishery-dependent data from Hawaii to explore predator ecology, identify bycatch hotspots, and promote sustainable fisheries.
 During his PhD at UW SAFS, Martini studied the ecotypic differentiation of rainbow trout and life history diversity of salmonids in lakes.
 His other research interests include recreational and commercial fisheries management strategies, trophic ecology of protected species, parasite-host interactions, biological control of human diseases, and stable isotope methodologies.

-Emmett is a graduate student at Yale University where he is studying machine learning and computational marine science.
+Emmett is a PhD candidate in the Marine Predator Group where he is applying machine learning and other computational tools to marine science.
+Emmett completed his MSc in Computer Science at Yale in Spring 2020.
 Prior to attending Yale, Emmett worked as a performer on several DARPA programs under the Information Innovation Office (I2O), where he contributed to research efforts in computer science and counter intelligence.
 He is currently researching the use of non-linear dimensionality reduction algorithms as a method for taxonomic subtyping of plankton based on in-situ imagery.
-In the Marine Predator Group, he is collaborating with NASA JPL to deploy open-source backend software for the standardization and centralization of marine animal telemetry data.

 Undergrad in Marine Biology at UW